zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 The request object passed to this operation must include a KnowledgeBaseTool object, which can be added to the request using the [Request: Add Knowledge Base Tool to Collection](#add-knowledge-base-tool) operation.

- ##### Prompt Template {#PromptTemplate}
+##### Prompt Template {#prompt-template}

-Amazon Bedrock's Retrieve and Generate action has a limitation: it does not support system prompts within the request.
-This can pose challenges when trying to orchestrate responses in specific ways, such as adopting a subject expert's tone or providing tailored advice when certain conditions are met (for example, suggesting contacting support if no search results are found).

-To address this limitation, Amazon Bedrock offers a solution through prompt templates.
-A prompt template acts as an orchestration prompt that is sent along with the request response generation when a user queries a knowledge base using Amazon Bedrock's Retrieve and Generate feature.
-While prompt templates can contain instructions similar to system prompts, they are distinct and serve a different purpose in the query process.

-Prompt templates allow for greater flexibility in response generation.
+A prompt template is an orchestration mechanism that allows you to customize how Amazon Bedrock generates responses when querying a knowledge base.
+By leveraging prompt templates, you can influence the tone, structure, and content of responses, enabling more nuanced and context-appropriate interactions with your knowledge.

+###### Prompt Templates vs. System Prompts {#prompt-templates-versus-systems-prompts}
+While prompt templates may contain instructions similar to system prompts, they serve a distinct purpose in the query process.
+System prompts typically provide overall behavioral guidance to a model, whereas prompt templates specifically orchestrate how retrieved information should be incorporated into responses.
+Prompt templates are particularly crucial in Amazon Bedrock's retrieve operations, where system prompts are not supported.
+This constraint can make it challenging to:

+- Adopt specific tones or personas in responses
+- Provide tailored advice based on search results
+- Handle edge cases (such as when no relevant information is found)
+- Maintain consistent response formatting

+Prompt templates addresses this constraint by allowing you to include orchestration instructions alongside your retrieve operations.
 When creating a prompt template, you can use various tokens to customize the output.
-It is crucial to note that the *$searchresult$* token is mandatory in every prompt template, as it represents where the retrieved information will be inserted.
+The *$searchresult$* token is mandatory in every prompt template, as it indicates where the retrieved information should be inserted.

-By leveraging prompt templates, you can influence the tone, structure, and content of responses, even in scenarios where the standard Retrieve and Generate action might fall short.
-This feature enables more nuanced and context-appropriate interactions with the knowledge base.

 For a deeper understanding of prompt templates and their implementation, refer to the [Amazon documentation on prompt templates](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html#kb-test-config-sysprompt), which provides comprehensive guidance on their usage and best practices. .